AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-08-24-react-lazy-dynamic-imports.md

 ---
 title: "Dynamically Importing Components with React.lazy"
-description: Certain static imports may increase your bundle size, potentially hurting performance.
-With React.lazy, you can dynamically import components at runtime.
+description: Not all static imports are immediately needed when a page renders for the first time, so unnecessary imports could increase your bundle size and potentially hurt your performance.
+With React.lazy, you can dynamically import components at runtime to reduce the size of the static bundle.
 keywords: [React.lazy, dynamically import components, dynamic import, lazy]
 categories: [react, webperf, javascript, async]
 commentsId: 106